nical/blog/content/posts/lyon-1-0.md

 `lyon 1.0.0` wasn't as big a release as, say, `0.15.0` in which the fill tessellator was rewritten.
 It isn't the end of a cycle nor the beginning of one, it is simply time to do a bit of cleanup and mark the symbolic `1.0` to reflect that the project is fairly stable.

 I did rewrite the stroke tessellator to introduce the fancy variable width feature.
-That means there's realistically a bit of a higher risk of new bugs there.
-I encourage you all to report them and I will do my best to fix them quickly.
+It was not a major effort because the stroke tessellator is a fairly simple algorithm, but it means there's realistically a higher risk of finding some new bugs there.
+I encourage you all to report any issue you run into and I will do my best to fix them quickly.

 There are a number of lyon-related things I would like to do next, some of which are venturing away from tessellated triangle meshes.
 I don't want to tease them out too soon as it may be a while before I get them into a workable state.
 Stay tuned!